ccapdev1920T2/s11g12/README.md

 - [public](https://github.com/ccapdev1920T2/s11g12/tree/master/public) - This folder contains static assets such as css, js, and image files.
 - [routes](https://github.com/ccapdev1920T2/s11g12/tree/master/routes) - This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.
 - [views](https://github.com/ccapdev1920T2/s11g12/tree/master/views) - This folder contains all hbs files to be rendered when requested from the server.
-- [add_data.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_data.js) - This script creates the database and inserts 5 user details in the collection `users`.
+- [add_data.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_data.js) - This script creates the database and inserts user details in the collection `users`.
-- [add_products.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_products.js) - This script creates the database and inserts 5 user details in the collection `products`.
+- [add_products.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_products.js) - This script creates the database and inserts product details in the collection `products`.
-- [add_reviews.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_reviews.js) - This script creates the database and inserts 5 user details in the collection `reviews`.
+- [add_reviews.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_reviews.js) - This script creates the database and inserts reviews in the collection `reviews`.
-- [add_transaction.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_transaction.js) - This script creates the database and inserts 5 user details in the collection `transaction`.
+- [add_transaction.js](https://github.com/ccapdev1920T2/s11g12/blob/master/add_transaction.js) - This script creates the database and inserts transaction details in the collection `transaction`.
-- [addtocart.js](https://github.com/ccapdev1920T2/s11g12/blob/master/addtocart.js) - This script creates the database and inserts 5 user details in the collection `cart`.
+- [addtocart.js](https://github.com/ccapdev1920T2/s11g12/blob/master/addtocart.js) - This script creates the database and inserts product details to the cart in the collection `cart`.
 - [index.js](https://github.com/ccapdev1920T2/s11g12/blob/master/index.js) - The main entry point of the web application.

 ## Follow the steps below to set-up  this repository: